Chargers beat playoff-bound Chiefs 38-21 as KC rests stars

 The 35-year-old journeyman was 6 for 6 on the Chiefs' opening drive, which ended with a flick to Pringle in the back of the end zone.
 He was nearly as sharp on their second drive, when Pringle hauled in a batted pass and was tackled at the 1-yard line and Thompson promptly pounded the ball into the end zone.

+“Great to get back in the end zone,” Henne said, “and great to celebrate with the guys.”

-If Henne played the role of wily veteran, Herbert matched him in the role of first-year phenom.
+While Henne played the role of wily veteran, the first-year phenom Herbert more than matched him.

 The 22-year-old quarterback answered Henne's opening drive with a perfect one of his own, going 6 for 6 and capping it with Parham's 8-yard TD catch.
 Herbert's second drive fizzled but Chiefs returner Mecole Hardman fumbled away another punt, and Herbert capitalized with a touchdown pass to Ekeler a few minutes later.